 Each time we find a new gene for hearing loss, and figure out its role in hearing (for example, is it important in the cells that detect sound, or the ones that pass information from the ear to the brain?), we learn more about how hearing works.
 This helps us to understand what hearing “looks like” at the cellular and molecular level, and tells us what we need to restore the system to if we’re to reverse hearing loss.
 It also helps us to identify ‘targets’ – genes, proteins or the biological processes they’re involved in – so that we can design medicines, or other treatments, to interfere with or reset them, to restore hearing.

-This research was published last month in the journal PLoS Biology – you can read the original paper on the journal website.
+This research was published last month in the journal PLoS Biology.

 We depend on your donations so we can fund the best hearing and tinnitus research around the world.
 Donate today and help us continue our vital work into hearing treatments, so that people can live life to the full again.